MohamedBassem/E-Bachelor/Questions.md

 ### 9/4/2015 Meeting
 - TPI compatibility ?
 - Splitting the deduction server completely from e_ltb_runner.
+- Staging and unstaging, The easy way ( Keeping axiom sets in files and re-parsing staged sets with every change since parsing axioms is in linear time ) or the hard way ( Playing with axioms in memory )?

 ### 2/4/2015 Meeting
 - The f_distrib thing?
 Any thing to read more about?